 Your flight was cancelled?
 You got bumped?
 You arrived but your luggage didn't?
 If something goes wrong when you fly to or from Canada or within the country, you have legal rights.

-This information has been updated to reflect new rules that came into effect on December 15, 2019.
-The rules give passengers more rights when a flight is delayed or cancelled, even if it is outside of the airline's control.
+This information has been updated to reflect new rules that came into effect on September 8, 2022.
+The rules give passengers more rights to a refund when a flight is delayed or cancelled, even if it is outside of the airline's control.

 What you should know

 When you fly with an airline, your rights are set out in the airline’s tariff.
 A tariff is the airline’s contract with its passengers.
 It spells out your rights and obligations as a passenger, and the airline’s rights and responsibilities to you.
 It covers things like how the airline will deal with delays, cancellations, and lost or damaged baggage.

 In 2019, new rules were introduced that effectively create a baseline for airline tariffs.
 All airlines operating in Canada must meet the minimum standards imposed by these rules.

 Your rights will vary depending on which airline you’re flying with.
 On the Canadian Transportation Agency website, you can find tariffs from more than 100 airlines.

 must respect certain legal requirements — for example, they can’t unduly restrict the mobility of persons with disabilities, and they must respect the baseline standards required by law

 must be applied the same way for everyone, as much as possible

 Airlines must clearly display their tariff at their offices and on their websites.